Sexual Fables

 Health and Hygiene in Renaissance Italy

 During the 13th-15th centuries, health and hygiene books were collected by wealthy Italians.
 One of the most influential was the Tacuinum Sanitatis, essentially Latin translations from Arabic with illustrations added.
-Most are self-evident (eating properly, exercise, etc.) but among the activities of daily life is "amore" (below), right there with preparing food, insomnia and vomiting.
+Most are self-evident (eating properly, exercise, etc.) but among the activities of daily life is "amore" (up above), right there with preparing food, insomnia and vomiting.
 Eminently sensible, it's all about keeping life in balance...

 The books spread far and wide and many cities published their own Tacuinum.
 Below is from the Tacuinum of Vienna and it shows the Fruit of the Mandragora (mandrake).
 The medical advice suggests that "Smelling it helps alleviate headaches and insomnia; spreading it on the skin works against elephantiasis and black infections.
 Dangers: It stupifies the senses."